sitewaerts/cordova-plugin-document-viewer/README.md

 Cordova Document Viewer Plugin
 ============================

+---

+*NOTE: This project makes use of a deprecated PDF viewer for iOS, [VFReader](https://github.com/vfr/Reader), which does not support the iPhone X.*

+---

 A common requirement when developing a cordova based app is to embed a performant and secure inline viewer for pdf files which doesn't allow the user to extract a copy of the pdf file out of the apps sandbox.